haxpor/ec/README.md

 # Commands Available

-* `npm run build` - support only on *nix, and macOS system as it uses `mv` command at the end of successfully built of react then move `build` directory to `docs` for Github page.
+* `npm run build` - support only on *nix, and macOS system as it uses system commands to do the task.

 # License